BabylonJS/Extensions/QueuedInterpolation/Blender/README.md

 When baking textures, either from Cycles or Blender Render Procedural textures, the dimensions are set on a mesh by mesh basis.
 This is part of the custom properties of a mesh.
 It is highly recommended to make this a power of 2.
 The format output is .JPG.
 The quality setting controls the compression on disk.

 ###Actions###
 Action animations for Meshes, lights, and Cameras are transferred on export.
-A corresponding AnimationRange object with the same name as the action is made on import to BJS.
-See the table below to see which properties are animatable, based on the object type.
+AnimationRanges are new in BJS as of 2.3.
+For each action, a corresponding AnimationRange object with the same name is made on import to BJS.

+See the table below for which properties are animatable, based on the object type.
 If the custom property `Auto Launch Animations` is checked, then these will start when the object created.
 This will play the entire animation, so may not useful when there are multiple actions, as all will be played.

 |Object Type| Rotation (Vector &amp; Quaternion)| Position | Scaling
 | --- |:---:|:---:|:---:|